PulseBeamDev/pulsebeam-js/peer/README.md

 - Automatic Reconnection: Maintains connection stability by automatically re-establishing connections when disruptions occur.
 - Opt out of Peer-to-Peer: Can configure to force server-relayed communication.

+## Roadmap

+The project is in active development, please refer to the [roadmap](https://github.com/PulseBeamDev/pulsebeam-js/issues/6) to track our major milestones.

 ## Status

 > [!WARNING]